Fueling.jpg

 The data standards for the entire fuelling cycle from tender/bid to invoicing were developed with airlines and industry partners through the Fuel Data Standards Group.
 These standards allow a paperless fuelling cycle to be conducted.
 The standards are available for free.

-> See whichDownload Fuel Data Standards are available for download
+> More on Fuel Data Standards

 Governance